Roosevelt High School

 • Select courses with care as changing them later may not be possible.

 • Choose wisely in terms of rigor.
-Do not select more than 3 advanced classes per semester without first discussing with your future Roosevelt Counselor and parent/guardian.
+Do not select more than 3 advanced classes per semester without first discussing with your Roosevelt Counselor and your parent/guardian.

 • Courses available at the time of registration may be subject to change due to budget limitations and/or staffing changes over the summer.